AgentHub

 Pick ChatGPT if you want one assistant for many kinds of work.
 Pick Claude if writing quality, synthesis, and careful reasoning are what you pay for every day.

-Claude is $25/month lower for the selected team size.
+ChatGPT is $0/month lower for the selected team size.

 Last changed